JackDingCoding/JackDingCoding/README.md

 - 👋 Hi, I’m @JackDingCoding
 - 👀 I’m interested in Nodejs full stack developement.
-- 🌱 I’m currently learning but not limited to HTML, CSS, MongoDB and Nodejs.
+- 🌱 I’m currently learning but not limitged to HTML, CSS, MongoDB and Nodejs.
 - 💞️ I’m looking to collaborate on interesting Web project.
 - 📫 How to reach me?
-My Email is jackdinginca@gmail.com, my portfolio pages is [here](https://jackdingcoding.github.io/JackDingCoding/).
+My Email is jackdinginca@gmail.com, my portfolio pages is [here](https://jackdingcoding.github.io/).
 -    Thank you for visiting my page.

 <!---